orph3usLyre/chartr/README.md

 - An image file
 - An update patch file

+* This library currently **only** supports the BSB image file.
+* While the BSB/KAP image file supposedly supports a image depth of `1`, I haven't found any examples to test this functionality yet.
+* Comments inside BSB/KAP are currently ignored, since it remains unclear how they should be handled

-This library currently **only** supports the BSB image file.
-Please open an issue on GitHub if you would like to see support for the other two BSB files.
+Please open an issue on GitHub if you would like to see support for unimplemented features.
+PRs are welcome!

 ### Usage